yurerocha/TEP.jl/notes.md

         atualização das gerações com modelo completo
 - exp6: tempo para encontrar solução inicial com heurística de inserção + com cálculos da geração com modelo completo
+- exp9: break at first insertion (Add a single candidate at a time)
+- exp10: do not breat at first insertion (Add a single candidate at a time)
+- exp13: break + insert only when required

 ┌ Warning: The addition operator has been used on JuMP expressions a large number of times.
 This warning is safe to ignore but may indic